TwoFistedJustice/peyton_place/readme.md

 **Ted Carter**: Mature boy of 14.
 Pushes back against Rodney.
 Has a crush on Selena Cross.

+**Harmon Carter**: Ted's father.
+Bookkeeper at Cumberland Mill.
+Conniving scoundrel.
+Nothing like Ted.

-**Roberta Carter**: Ted's mother.
+**Roberta "Bobbie" Carter (nee Welch)**: Ted's mother.
 Member of schoolboard.
+Conniving counterpart to her husband.

 **George Caswell**: former selectman.

 **Jared Clarke**: Resident of West Chestnut Street.
 Former selectman.
 Feed grain magnate.
 Resents Miss Goodale.

-**Selena Cross**: 13 yo girl.
+**Selena Cross (Chamberlain)**: 13 yo girl.
 Dark haired, pretty.
 Does odd jobs for spending money.
 Thinks Allison's house to be the lap of luxury.
 Witnesses her parents having sex in their one room shack.
 Resents her parents.
 Vows to never be like them.

+**Curtis Chamberlain** biological father of Selena Cross.
+Killed in 1924 when Selena was six weeks old.

 **Cross Family**
 Poor white trash.
 Lucas is Selena's violent drunken step-father.
 Nellie the fat ugly wife.
 Paul the eldest child, Selena the middle child.
 Joey the youngest child.